-More importantly, perhaps the word appearance doesn’t quite say enough.
+More importantly, perhaps the word appearance doesn’t say enough.
 When you witness a “performance” of someone toppling dominos, are you not more impressed by a thousand dominos than by a hundred?
 There is something to be said for the apparent amount of time a performer had to spend preparing for the performance.
 An audience does not need to be taught that a performance from memory requires more preparation than a performance using the music – they know this intuitively.
-So, while witnessing a performance with music in front of the pianist can certainly be a musically transforming experience, witnessing the same transforming performance without the use of sheet music brings it yet one step closer to the same feeling one gets when witnessing a triumphant climb of Mt.
-Everest.
-There is more at play here than appearances.
+So, while witnessing a performance with music in front of the pianist can certainly be a musically transforming experience, witnessing the same transforming performance without the use of sheet music is all the more inspiring and exciting.
 An audience feels more respected when the performer in front of them has gone to great lengths to prepare for their arrival, the same way a dinner guest feels respected when the host serves a good home-cooked meal with silverware and wine glasses instead of plastic forks and styrofoam cups.

 Of course, it is true that certain audience members may have no interest in the “give me something impressive” aspect of performance.
 If the audience’s goal is only – and I mean only – to enjoy well-played music, then theoretically, they wouldn’t care whether sheet music is used or not.
-But let’s be honest with ourselves: this does not describe reality.
-Performers communicate with audiences better when they perform from memory, and perhaps with exception to concert artists playing music of Boulez with the score, memorized performances are going to be more polished.
+But let’s be honest with ourselves: this does not describe the reality of most audience members.
+Performers communicate with audiences better when they perform from memory, and perhaps with exception to extremely skilled pianists playing music beneath their skill level (or pianists playing music at their skill level beneath their artistic potential), memorized performances are going to be more polished.
+More on that later.

 In a 1999 study, Aaron Williamon found:

 “…enhanced visual information in this study (i.e. an unobstructed view of the performer) was extremely influential in allowing the audience to grasp the performer’s expressive intentions.” (p.
 93)